Bibinjacob525/Library_management_system./README.md

 🔗 Technologies Used

-1.Frontend:Streamlit(For creating the web interface) 2.Backend:Python(for handling business logic and database interaction) 3.Database:MySQL(for storing book and borrowers datas.
+# Frontend:Streamlit(For creating the web interface)
+# Backend:Python(for handling business logic and database interaction)
+# Database:MySQL(for storing book and borrowers datas.
-4.Libraries: -pandas(data manipulation) -MySQL Connector(for database connection) -Streamlit(for web application)
+# Libraries: -pandas(data manipulation) -MySQL Connector(for database connection) -Streamlit(for web application)